 node build/index.js

 Keep this terminal window open while using Claude Desktop.
-The server will run until you close the terminal.

-Edit the Claude Desktop configuration file located at:
+Find the Claude Desktop configuration file:

 ~/Library/Application Support/Claude/claude_desktop_config.json